smroid/cedar-solve/docs/installation.rst

 Getting Python
 --------------
-tetra3 is written for Python 3.7 or later (and therefore runs on almost any platform) and should work with most modern Python 3 installations.
+Cedar-solve is written for Python 3.7 or later (and therefore runs on almost any platform) and should work with most modern Python 3 installations.
 There are many ways to get Python on your system.
 Most easily, by going to `the python webiste <https://www.python.org/>`_ and selecting your platform.
 On many operating systems Python is installed by default, but this can be a very old